Racer159/jackal/packages/zarf-registry/README.md

-## Zarf Registry
+## Jackal Registry

-This package contains the 2 stages of the Zarf Registry deployment used when bootstrapping a new Zarf cluster.
+This package contains the 2 stages of the Jackal Registry deployment used when bootstrapping a new Jackal cluster.